Looking to spend a weekend in Penticton? We’ve got the perfect 3 day Penticton itinerary for you!

 Start your second day in Penticton with the Penticton Farmers’ Market.

-Located on the 100 block of Main Street (next to Gyro Park), it runs from 8.30am to 1pm every Saturday from mid April to the end of October.
+Located on the 100 block of Main Street (next to Gyro Park), the market runs from 8.30am to 1pm every Saturday from mid April to the end of October.
 Expect to see up to eighty vendors proudly presenting products that have been made, baked or grown.

 The Farmers’ Market is joined by the Downtown Community Market from early May to late September.
 Adding another three blocks of local vendors and food trucks, this combined market is one of the largest in British Columbia.